 History of and comparison among present structures of national media systems and the role of journalism within them.
 Principles of international news flow, gatekeeping, impact of technology, and relationship between developed and developing countries.
-Exploration of various models of press-government relation ships.
-Offered fall semester.
-Prereq: Jr. stnda.
+Exploration of various models of press-government relationships.
+Offered fall term.
+Prereq: Jr. stndg.

 JOUR 163.
-History of American News Media 3 sem. hrs.
+History of American News Media